timboudreau/vl-jung/README.md

 The result gains new features for users of either library.
 Visual Library users get a collection of good, usable graph layouts backed by research in graph theory.
 JUNG users get interactivity - such as animation, using real UI components to represent graph contents, and the ability to incorporate non-graph elements into a graph UI to provide a richer user experience.

-Watch [this video](http://PENDING) for a demo and overview of the project.
+Watch [this video](http://timboudreau.com/blog/NetBeans_Visual_Library_Meets_JUNG/read) for a demo and overview of the project.

 Visual Library is a standalone library which is part of NetBeans but can be used in standalone Java applications.
 You don't have to be writing a NetBeans plugin to use this library!

+Builds and a Maven repository containing the JARs can be found [on timboudreau.com](http://timboudreau.com/builds/job/vl-jung).
+[Read the Javadoc]([Javadoc here](http://timboudreau.com/builds/job/vl-jung/lastSuccessfulBuild/artifact/vl-jung/target/site/apidocs/index.html) and also [here](http://timboudreau.com/builds/job/vl-jung/lastSuccessfulBuild/artifact/vl-jung-extensions/target/site/apidocs/index.html) (there are two libraries).

 Features
 --------